remarkablemark/html-react-parser/README.md

 parse('<CustomElement>', options); // React.createElement('CustomElement')
 ```

+> [!WARNING]
-> **Warning**: By preserving case-sensitivity of the tags, you may get rendering warnings like:
+> By preserving case-sensitivity of the tags, you may get rendering warnings like:
 >
 > ```
 > Warning: <CustomElement> is using incorrect casing.
 Use PascalCase for React components, or lowercase for HTML elements.